FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 The Aruba IoT interface supports vendor specific and generic [IoT server connections](#aruba-iot-interface---server-connection-types).

-The following generic connection types allow IoT data forwarding for different IoT connectivity (downstream) protocols.
+The following generic connection types allow IoT data forwarding for the different [IoT connectivity (downstream)](#iot-connectivity-downstream) protocols previously listed.

+> **_Note:_**
+> The IoT-Utilities app only support Telemetry-Websocket connections.

 #### **_Telemetry-Https_**

-The _Telemetry-Https_ connection type can be use to send supported IoT data payloads
+The _Telemetry-Https_ connection type can be use to send [BLE telemetry](#ble-telemetry) reports in the upstream/northbound direction only using HTTP POST requests.
+Downstream/southbound communication is not supported.

-- HTTP or HTTPS
-- JSON
-- Northbound only
-- BLE only
+This connection type can be used for BLE-based asset tracking or sensor monitoring use cases using easily consumable JSON data.

 #### **_Telemetry-Websocket_**

-- web socket(ws) or secure web socket (wss)
+The _Telemetry-Websocket_ connection type can be used for all [Aruba IoT interface - data forwarding types](#aruba-iot-interface---data-forwarding-types) in the upstream/northbound and downstream/southbound direction though a web socket (ws) or secure web socket (wss) connection.

-- Protocol Buffers (protobuf)
-- Northbound and Southbound
+Communication via the _Telemetry-Websocket_ connection is encoded using the [Google Protocol Buffers](https://developers.google.com/protocol-buffers) serialization protocol.
+Supported messages types (northbound/southbound) and the encoding and decoding of the data payloads is defined in the [Aruba IoT Protobuf Specification](#aruba-iot-protobuf-specification).

+With this connection type the full IoT connection capabilities of the Aruba infrastructure are available.

 #### **_Azure-IoTHub_**

 - AMQP over secure web socket
 - JSON
 - Northbound and Southbound
 - BLE, serial

-> **_Note:_**
-> The IoT-Utilities app only support Telemetry-Websocket connections.

 ### **Server connection encryption**